This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Deciding where to stay in Cologne is essential to getting the best of your trip to this quaint German city and its surrounding areas.
-It is ideal you look to stay in hotels in Cologne city centre, so you can gain easy access to the city’s landmark sights.
+Ideally, you should look to stay in hotels in Cologne city centre so that you can gain easy access to the city’s landmark sights.

-Here is a list of best places to stay in Cologne including some of the best hotels in Cologne Germany.
+Here is a list of the best places to stay in Cologne, including some of the best hotels in Cologne, Germany.

 The 12th century Church of St Martin at Martinspförtchen, the Roman-Germanic Museum, and the boat cruise at the river Rhine are only a few fascinating attractions you can easily get access to.

 Settling down in any of the hotels in Old Town means you are in a great position to have magnificent views of the city skyline.